Masking Causality and Conditional Dependence: Motivating Example

-\paragraph{Evading ATE Detection.} Notice that all fair admission policies involve a graduation rate of no more than $50\%$.
-However, an optimizer that uses minority status ($P$) can do better by granting admission only to non-minority ($P=1$) applicants in the second department ($X=1$), achieving a perfect graduation rate.
-Such a ``exploitative'' strategy utilizes $P$ and clearly fails ATE-based fairness metrics, with an ATE of $1/3$.
+Every policy satisfying the stratified constraint admits at most $50\%$ of its students to graduation, since both fair admission rules treat $X = 0$ and $X = 1$ identically with respect to $P$.
+An optimizer willing to use $P$ openly can do better by admitting only $P = 1$ applicants in the second department ($X = 1$), achieving a perfect graduation rate.
+This exploitative strategy registers an ATE of $1/3$ and is flagged by either form of regulation.

-Now consider the ``masking'' strategy outlined as $D_{\text{mask}}$ in \Cref{tab: synth crime data}.
-Notice that it achieves an ATE of $0$ by strategically offsetting $P=0, X=1$ cases with $P=1, X=0$ cases.
-This is unfair to both the non-minority and minority groups in the $X=1, P=0$ and $X=0, P=1$ cases.
-Still, such a strategy evades the detection of a naïve ATE-based regulator.
-Furthermore, such an approach achieves a better graduation rate ($\nicefrac{5}{6}$) than fairness ($\nicefrac{1}{2}$).
-As such, an optimized strategy, whether by humans or by machines, is likely to incur some or all of this bias.

-\paragraph{Other Formulations.} This setup is general and may emerge in many settings.
-For example, courts may seek to make fair parole decisions ($Y$) unbiased by a protected status ($P$) when controlling for crime details ($X$).
-We perform such a study on real data in \Cref{sec: empirical}.
+The masking strategy $D_{\text{mask}}$ in \Cref{tab: synth crime data} is more subtle.
+It admits $P = 0$ applicants in $X = 0$ and $P = 1$ applicants in $X = 1$, rejecting the other two strata, achieving an ATE of exactly zero by offsetting positive direct effects in $X = 0$ against negative direct effects in $X = 1$.
+The policy is unfair within each stratum --- it disfavors the $P = 0$ group when $X = 1$ and the $P = 1$ group when $X = 0$ --- but it satisfies the averaged constraint exactly, and it raises the graduation rate from $\nicefrac{1}{2}$ (compliant) to $\nicefrac{5}{6}$.
+An optimizer responsive to the graduation reward and constrained only on average is therefore likely to converge on a policy of this form.